How To Recover Deleted Messages on the iPhone

 Recover Messages From an iTunes Backup

 If your operator doesn’t support messages backup or it didn’t work for you for one reason or another, this is the next method you should try.
-Again though, this may only work if your messages are backed up.
-If you have no backup, this obviously won’t work.
-This basically works in the same way you would restore any lost data from an iTunes backup.
+Again though, this will only work if your messages are backed up.
+This basically works like you would restore any lost data from an iTunes backup.

-Step 2: You will see your phone in the box in the bar near the top of iTunes, and if you click on it, it will take you to your phones information page.
+- You will see your phone in the box in the bar near the top of iTunes, and if you click on it, it will take you to your phone’s information page.

-Step 3: From here, simply select Restore Backup and it should take your phone back to how it was when you last backed it up.
+- From here, simply select Restore Backup.
+It should take your phone back to how it was when you last backed it up.

 Check Your Other Apple Devices

-If all of your messages disappeared from one device they may still be available on another one.
+If all of your messages disappeared from one device, they might still be available on another one.
 Check any macOS devices, tablets, or other phones for your missing messages.

 Thanks to Apple’s phenomenal integration setup, your missing messages may be on another device.
 Even an older one.
-If they are there simply do a backup to iCloud or iTunes so that you can recover them at a later date.
+If they are there, do a backup to iCloud or iTunes to recover them later.

 Frequently Asked Questions

 This section will answer more of your questions about restoring deleted messages.